hamza5999/todo-list/README.md

 ## Things learned:
 - Practiced how to avoid unnecessary builds and optimize app performance by extracting widgets
 - Sorted a list using the sort()
+- Learned about keys, their actual purpose and used them practically i.e to move along state with its widgets using keys